cxrolph/collage2025.github.io/content/authors/cons/index.md

 last_name: Andión

 # Username (this should match the folder name)
-# authors:
+authors:
-#   - cons
+  - cons

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: PhD Student